 Once your son or daughter’s place is confirmed, we will then contact you.

 Students who have a brother or sister at Warden Park Secondary Academy in Year 11 at the point of application need to complete the Supplementary Information Form.

-In addition, if you meet the conditions of F or G, please also complete a Supplementary Information Form and return it to the Head Teacher’s PA, Warden Park Academy, Broad Street, Cuckfield, West Sussex, RH17 5DP or by email to email@example.com
+In addition, you may also need to complete a Supplementary Information Form (please refer to our oversubscription criteria).
+This should be returned to our Transition Mentor, Warden Park Academy, Broad Street, Cuckfield, West Sussex, RH17 5DP or by email to firstname.lastname@example.org

 A Looked After Child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).